-Emily Mason has been a musician in the DC area for over twelve years as a classical & jazz pianist, harpist, organist, and composer.
+Emily Mason has been a musician in the DC area for over twelve years as a composer, classical pianist, harpist, and organist.
 Emily started out as an instrumentalist, performing on harp, piano, and organ for twelve years before discovering a love for composing in 2017.
 Since then, she has been tirelessly writing for individual artists and concerts, as well as for two choirs and two youth orchestras which she directed from December 2014 through July 2020.

 Since relocating to the DC area from southern Virginia in 2010, Emily has played and sung for a wide range of events in and around DC and across the US.
 The venues she has played include the World Health Organization in DC, the Ronald Reagan Building and International Trade Center, St. Thomas More Cathedral, and several events for the Library of Congress.
 She also played harp and cello with the Manassas Symphony Orchestra for three seasons.

 The teachers Emily has studied with include Joy Schreier for collaborative piano, harp under Elizabeth Blakeslee, and jazz piano/composition under Mark Christopher Brandt.
 She currently serves fourteen DC area churches, playing for weekly services on piano, organ, and harp, as well as teaching music theory and sight-reading with the GRAMMY® Award-winning National Children's Chorus.
 She has become proficient with video and audio editing using Adobe Audition and Premiere Pro, and she is learning to use Cubase Music Production Software to compose completed scores and mock-ups for her film, orchestral, and choral music.
 She recently completed her first film score in collaboration with Mirandum Pictures, and is looking forward to delving further into the world of film composing.